 - The patient label must never obscure the barcode section on the bottle label - Routine blood culture bottles (Blue/Pink) are plastic and can be sent in the pneumatic chute system.
 If there is no access to the chute system, transport the bottles to the laboratory by means of the portering service.
-Bleep the porter desk on 2032. - Mycobacterial blood culture bottles (Red) are plastic and can be sent in the pneumatic chute system transport bottles via the portering service (see above). - The blood should be collected in accordance with 'Taking a blood culture' guidelines located on the hospital intranet.
+Bleep the porter desk on 2032. - Mycobacterial blood culture bottles (Red) are plastic and can be sent in the pneumatic chute system transport bottles via the portering service (see above). - The blood should be collected in accordance with 'Taking a blood culture' guidelines located on the hospital intranet. - See table 2 and 3 below for specimen acceptance and rejection

-Target Organism Bottle Required Colour Computer Order Bacteria/Yeast Plus Aerobic/F Blue Bloodculture Dacterra/ reast Plus Anaerobic/F Pink Dioouculture Mycobacteria Myco/F Lytic Red Bloodculture
+Target Organism Bottle Required Colour Computer Order Bacteria/Yeast Plus Aerobic/F Blue Bloodculture Bacteria/Yeast Plus Anaerobic/F Pink Diooucultule Mycobacteria Myco/F Lytic Red Bloodculture